jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Overview

 Here, I'll go over how to connect the electronics for the PX-88.
 This includes connecting the Raspberry Pi, screen, Power Management HAT, and other components like the power switch and status light.
-You will likely want to hook everything up before you start putting the case together to make sure everything works.
-Most of these steps will be repeated later with less detail in the full assembly guide.
+You will likely want to hook most things up before you start putting the case together to make sure the key components work.
+These steps will be repeated later with less detail in the full assembly guide.

 ## Battery and Power Management HAT